Craigharrison79/MS4-MPT-Gym/documentation/testing/testing-user-stories.md

     - The content has to be optimised for the device I am using when I visit the site.

     - Due to lack of real estate in the navbar on tablet and mobile devices, the navbar menu needs to collapse.
-A toggle button on the left hand side will appear and when click, a menu will display the menu option.
-The search, account and bag icon will still be display for accessibility.
+A toggle button on the left hand side will appear and when clicked, a menu will display the menu option.
+The search, account and bag icon will still be displayed for accessibility.

-    - If toggle the button is click once, the menu will appear and clicked again it will close and disappear.
+    - If toggle the button is clicked once, the menu will appear and clicked again it will close and disappear.

 - ## Did we achieve the result: Yes